 PNG Junior Champion Keith Quilo in his rookie year won the UAAP High jump title with 1.95m.
 Although outside his personal best of 1.96m.
-Quilo who had three failed attempts at 2.00m was looking more like 1.98m shape during the event.
-The win came at the expense of his FEU teammate Janry Ubas who was second with 1.90m, Jay-ar Tungcol (UE) another rookie took third in 1.90m.
+Quilo who had three failed attempts at 2.00m was looking more like a 1.98m shape during the event.
+The win came at the expense of his FEU teammate Janry Ubas who was second with 1.90m, and Jay-ar Tungcol (UE) another rookie took third with 1.90m.

-Meanwhile, PNG Champion Ubas won the Pole Vault in 4.30m, Former 2-time Palaro Champion David Managuelod (UP) finally broke his PB with a 4.20m leap, and his team mate Robert Miguel Nasis took bronze with 4.10m.
+Meanwhile, PNG Champion Ubas won the Pole Vault in 4.30m, Former 2-time Palaro Champion David Managuelod (UP) finally broke his PB with a 4.20m leap, and his teammate Robert Miguel Nasis took bronze with 4.10m.

 8. Crespo and Moreno for DLSU